Bruce7791/Bruce7791.github.io/README.md

 My name is Bruce Lamb and I am a self-taught programmer specializing in Python right now.
 Looking to get into IT either as a programmer or a manager in an entry level position.

-Here I have links to my Python program repositories which showcase my work.
+Here are links to my Python program repositories which showcase my work.

 ### My Repositories